2022–23 Pac-12 Conference men's basketball season: NCAA tournament

-Four teams from the conference that will be selected to participate: Arizona, Arizona State, UCLA & USC.
+Four teams from the conference were selected to participate: Arizona, Arizona State, UCLA & USC.

 National Invitation Tournament

-Three members from the conference that will be selected to participate: Colorado, Oregon & Washington State.
+Three members from the conference were selected to participate: Colorado, Oregon & Washington State.

 Awards and honors

 Players of the Week

 Throughout the regular season, the Pac-12 offices will honor 2 players based on performance by naming them player of the week and freshman of the week.